-In a number of recent legislative sessions, there has been legislation discussed and/or proposed that would provide for the timely payment of special obligation bonds issued for the constituent institutions of the University of North Carolina by requiring the State to "intercept" General Fund appropriations to those entities in order to make debt service payments on "self-liquidating" indebtedness issued pursuant to G.S.
-116D.
+In a number of legislative sessions, there has been legislation discussed and/or proposed that would provide for the timely payment of special obligation bonds issued for the constituent institutions of the University of North Carolina by requiring the State to "intercept" General Fund appropriations to those entities in order to make debt service payments on "self-liquidating" indebtedness issued pursuant to G.S.
+Chapter 116D.
 Similar proposals have been discussed and put forth by other State entities.
 In essence, this back-stop of debt service obligations by the State's General Fund provides a form of bond insurance resulting in higher credit ratings and provides the issuer with debt service savings.
-Staff has been informed that the UNC Board of Governors will again consider a State Aid Intercept proposal for this legislative session.